 Michael Bernstein is an Assistant Professor of Computer Science at Stanford University, where he is a member of the Human-Computer Interaction group.
 His research focuses on the design of crowdsourcing and social computing systems.
-This work has received seven best paper awards and fifteen honorable mentions at premier venues in human-computer interaction.
+This work has received seven best paper awards and sixteen honorable mentions at premier venues in human-computer interaction.
 Michael has been recognized as a Robert N. Noyce Family Faculty Scholar, and has received an NSF CAREER award, Outstanding Academic Title citation from the American Library Association, and Alfred P. Sloan Fellowship.
 He holds a bachelor's degree in Symbolic Systems from Stanford University, and a master's and Ph.D. in Computer Science from MIT.

 Best Paper Honorable Mention,